 Practice becoming aware of your triggers and identifying your core needs while learning how to communicate and make requests to get your needs met.
 Some people will have the capability and ability to help you get your needs met, others will not.
 If someone is unable to help you get your needs met, it is important you keep moving forward and let go, stay focused on owning your power in getting your needs met.

-Here is a compassionate communication script, created by Marshall B. Rosenberg, Ph.D. for identifying you needs and then communicating your requests.
+Here is a compassionate communication script, created by Marshall B. Rosenberg, Ph.D. for identifying your needs and then communicating your requests with the people who matter in your life.
 You can utilize this script in all of your relationships.

 STEP 1: OBSERVATION